$40,000 SETTLEMENT REACHED IN DUI REAR-END COLLISION CASE WITH SHOULDER, HEAD AND BACK INJURIES

 The at-fault party was cited at the scene for violating A.R.S. § 8-1383A2, Aggravated DUI, third DUI.
 “A person is guilty of aggravated driving or actual physical control while under the influence of intoxicating liquor or drugs if the person does any of the following: 2.
 Within a period of eighty-four months commits a third or subsequent violation of section 28-1381, section 28-1382 or this section or is convicted of a violation of section 28-1381, section 28-1382 or this section and has previously been convicted of any combination of convictions of section 28-1381, section 28-1382 or this section or acts in another jurisdiction that if committed in this state would be a violation of section 28-1381, section 28-1382 or this section.”

 On the day of the accident, C.L. presented to Chandler Regional Medical Center with acute right shoulder pain, acute chest wall pain, back pain, and headache.
-In order to control her pain, C.L. was prescribed pain medications.
+In order to control her pain, C.L. was prescribed pain medications for her head and back injuries.
 While at the hospital, C.L had a CT of her head and cervical spine done as well as x-rays of her chest and right shoulder.

 Treatment and Medical Expenses